juangriffin121/ObsidianVault/AI/Theory/Basics/Regularization.md

-Constraints in the parameters of a machine learning algorithm to reduce overfitting.
+Constraints in the parameters of a [[Machine Learning]] algorithm to reduce overfitting.
 Higher bias error, lower variance error(see [[THE BIAS-VARIANCE TRADE-OFF]]).